Arthur F. Bentley

 Arthur Fisher Bentley (October 16, 1870 - May 21, 1957) was an American political scientist and philosopher who worked in the fields of epistemology, logic and linguistics and who contributed to the development of a behavioral methodology of political science.

 Family

 The son of Charles Frederick Bentley (1843–1908), and Angeline Alice Bentley (1845–1911), née Dreisbach, Arthur Fisher Bentley was born at in Freeport, Illinois on 16 October 1870.
 He married Anna Harrison (1868–1924) in 1899.

 Education

 He received his Bachelor of Arts in 1892 and his Ph.D. in 1895 from Johns Hopkins University.
+He studied with Herbert Baxter Adams, who in turn had been trained in Germany.

 Career

 He taught at the University of Chicago for one year (1895–1896) and then decided to become a reporter.
 Later, he transitioned into editorial work at two Chicago papers, the Times-Herald and the Record-Herald.
 He left Chicago and life as a reporter in 1911, claiming poor health, and moved to a farm near Paoli, Indiana, where he lived for the rest of his life.
 The son of a successful banker, Bentley was able to finance his life as a scholar without having to work for an income.
 He was the second person to win the American Humanist Association's Humanist of the Year Award, in 1954.
 His later work was shaped by a close collaboration with John Dewey.